Revealing Patient-Reported Experiences in Healthcare from Social Media using the DAPMAV Framework: Discussion

 Topic modelling allows batch processing of the prostate cancer corpus and reveals insightful characteristics of the nature of the corpus.
+We have demonstrated that well-researched areas of prostate cancer were readily detected without the need for costly surveys or focus groups.
 We gain an overview of each element of discussion and, importantly, draw comparisons between these elements and the real world.
 We qualitatively summarise the discourse by identifying topics with tangible aspects of healthcare.
-This identification allows for a qualitative exploration of patient views on these areas of healthcare and the ability to challenge our current views on them by comparing and contrasting our prior understanding with observations made.
+This approach in general, when applied to other areas allows for a qualitative exploration of patient views on healthcare, promoting the identification of areas of patient concern, as well as the potential to challenge our current views on them by comparing and contrasting our prior understanding with observations made.